lsrcz/grisette-haskell-legacy/README.md

 `./scripts/runallbench.sh -n 5 all` runs all the benchmarks with ORG semantics (including CBMC error encoding benchmarks) for 5 times and take the average metrics.
 `./scripts/runallbench.sh -u -n 5 all` runs all benchmarks with MEG semantics.
+The scripts requires the solvers to be accessible through `scripts/solvers/z3` or `scripts/solvers/boolector`.

 ## The benchmarks
 - [`grisette-benchmarks/bonsai*`](grisette-benchmarks/bonsai-lib/).
 Bonsai is a data structure specialized for efficient type system verification with symbolic evaluation.